 EXTOSEAL ENCORS: Long-lasting, airtight, waterproof and flexible

-The EXTOSEAL ENCORS window flashing system is a highly flexible tape with acrylic-modified butyl adhesive that will last for the life of your building.
+EXTOSEAL ENCORS window flashing is a thick, but highly flexible tape with acrylic-modified butyl adhesive that will last for the life of your building.
 Upon application, EXTOSEAL ENCORS can be folded down over and connected to the WRB, ensuring a continuous air and water barrier from WRB to window.
-(It’s important not to cover the WRB more than about an inch, because EXTOSEAL ENCORS is vapor closed, and you don’t want to diminish the outward drying potential of your vapor-open WRB.
-And your WRB should definitely be vapor-open!)
+It’s important not to cover the WRB more than about an inch, because EXTOSEAL ENCORS is vapor closed, and you don’t want to diminish the outward drying potential of your vapor-open WRB.
+And your WRB should definitely be vapor-open!
 ENCORS can also be taped up into the window frame, ensuring a continuous drainage plane from window to sill to WRB using just a single piece of tape.
 If the sill is an uneven surface – masonry, for instance – TESCON primer can be used to ensure a seamless, watertight connection.

 EXTOSEAL ENCORS is particularly useful because of its flexibility.
 It can be especially difficult to flash windows at the corner where the sill meets the jamb – a place in which the flashing material has to stretch over three dimensions.
 Typical peel-and-stick flashing can’t handle this multi-dimensional stretching, so multiple strips have to be used – creating the potential for gaps, which can lead to air and water leakage and damage the sill.
 Because of their great flexibility and multi-release strips, EXTOSEAL ENCORS performs particularly well at these challenging corners.
 Your flashing pan should extend 4-6” up the jambs, so flexibility is key to ensuring continuity at these points.
 And for windows set deeper into the assembly, strips of EXTOSEAL can be layered shingle-style over one another to ensure continuity of the drainage plane from window to sill to WRB.